richafnu/Viva/Viva/glint/setup/glint-data-apps.md

 Use these steps when manager reporting lines need to be corrected for a closed survey.

-1. Export current employee data from the Glint People page to preserve employees and Manager IDs in their current state.
+1. Export current employee data from the Viva Glint People page to preserve employees and Manager IDs in their current state.
 When the retroactive update is complete, reload this data to reset users to their current information.
 1. Export survey cycle data with the EXPORT_USERS_FROM_SURVEY_CYCLE Data App for the survey needs to be updated.

    > [!NOTE]
    > Keep this export of original survey cycle data in case any retroactive updates need to be reverted.

 1. Prepare an update file with the EXPORT_USERS_FROM_SURVEY_CYCLE file from Step 2.
+If the employee data loaded to Viva Glint is already correct, skip to Step 6 to create a Distribution List.

    > [!IMPORTANT]
    > Retain all users from the survey cycle in your update file.
 Even users who are not directly impacted by a Manager ID change can have a reporting line impact.